BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/automation/2023-03-28-alerting-on-process-complete.md

 > `$$` is the PID of the current shell process.

-That's the current shell session!
-Note that the exit code returned by the `ps -p` command returns `0`.
-If we were to try a pid that does not exist, we will get a `1`.
+Note that the exit code returned by the `ps -p` command is `0`.
+If we were to try a PID that does not exist, we will get a `1`.

 ```sh
 ➜  ~ ps -p 42069